Energinet-DataHub/greenforce-frontend/README.md

 `.vscode/extensions.json`.
 The editor will automatically prompt for installing these extensions when the project is opened for the first time, but they can later be found by executing the `Show recommended extensions` command.

+## Domain C4 model

+In the DataHub 3 project we use the [C4 model](https://c4model.com/) to document the high-level software design.

+The [DataHub 3 base model](https://github.com/Energinet-DataHub/opengeh-arch-diagrams#datahub-3-base-model) describes elements like organizations, software systems and actors.
+In domain repositories we should `extend` on this model and add additional elements within the DataHub 3.0 Software System (`dh3`).

+The domain C4 model and rendered diagrams are located in the folder hierarchy [docs/diagrams/c4-model](./docs/diagrams/c4-model/) and consists of:

+- `model.dsl`: Structurizr DSL describing the domain C4 model.
+- `views.dsl`: Structurizr DSL extending the `dh3` software system by referencing domain C4 models using `!include`, and describing the views.
+- `views.json`: Structurizr layout information for views.
+- `/views/*.png`: A PNG file per view described in the Structurizr DSL.

+> This folder also contains `package.json` and `package-lock.json` to support the use of `npm` under this folder hierarchy.
+It is necessary for the rendering of diagrams handled by the workflow `structurizr-render-diagrams.yml`.

+Maintenance of the C4 model should be performed using VS Code and a local version of Structurizr Lite running in Docker.
+See [DataHub 3 base model](https://github.com/Energinet-DataHub/opengeh-arch-diagrams#datahub-3-base-model) for a description of how to do this.